jordanvasu/FreeClimber-FNG/paper.md

 Negative geotaxis (climbing) assays in *Drosophila melanogaster* are widely used to classify motor performance and subsequent disruption by age, traumatic brain injury, genetic perturbation, or pharmacological manipulation.
 The open-source *FreeClimber* platform automates extraction of climbing velocity from video recordings using background subtraction, particle tracking, and local linear regression on vial-wise mean vertical position traces of *Drosophila melanogaster* [@spierer2021freeclimber].

- Investigators additionally score failed negative geotaxis (FNG) events.
+ Investigators can additionally score failed negative geotaxis (FNG) events.
 FNG is defined as an event in which a fly climbs but then loses footing and falls within the assay window.
 FNG is typically hand-scored, which is time-consuming, rater-dependent, and difficult to reproduce.

 *FreeClimber-FNG* is a Python extension to *FreeClimber* that adds automated detection of FNG events and computation of fall distance using the same frame-resolved position data already produced by *FreeClimber*.
 The extension runs automatically during the standard pipeline, requires no GUI changes, and yields machine-readable `.fng.csv` output suitable for statistical analysis.
 This tool provides a reproducible, scriptable alternative to manual FNG scoring.

 # Statement of Need

 *Drosophila* climbing assays remain a central behavioral measure in neuroscience  and aging research due to their simplicity, experimental flexibility, and sensitivity to subtle motor impairments [@gargano2005ring].
-Laboratories report both velocity metrics and the presence of FNG events, as falls may classify motor discoordination, intoxication, fatigue, or insult related deficit.
+Laboratories may choose to report the presence of FNG events in addition to the standard velocity / height metrics, as falls may characterize motor discoordination, intoxication, fatigue, or insult related deficit.
 However:

 1. No commonly used open-source tool automates FNG detection
 2. Most laboratories rely on manual review of videos
 3. Scoring is difficult to standardize across raters
 4. Results are not easily auditable or reproducible

 *FreeClimber-FNG* addresses this gap by integrating directly with *FreeClimber’s* existing data pipeline and by adding an analysis layer for identifying climb–fall sequences and quantifying fall distance.
-Researchers who already use *FreeClimber* can therefore obtain both velocity and fall-behavior measures from the same recorded video without additional steps
+Researchers who already use *FreeClimber* can therefore obtain both velocity / height and fall-behavior measures from the same recorded video without additional steps.

 # Software Description